- Overview and Highlights

 Gallery Guide Program

-The student Gallery Guide program is an opportunity for Yale undergraduates to learn about the museum’s collection and how to teach from objects.
+The Gallery Guide program is a paid opportunity for Yale undergraduates to learn about the museum’s collection and how to teach from objects.
 Students participate in a yearlong training program with education and collection curators, during which they are taught to lead interactive, close-looking tours of the museum for the Yale community and the New Haven public.

 About the Program

-Admitted students meet with museum educators and curators twice each week in the fall and once each week in the spring, participating in curatorial talks and discussion sections, performing research, and giving presentations in the galleries; these activities continue through the spring semester as students research, write, and rehearse gallery tours of their creation, which they debut in April.
-Throughout the year, trainees also attend field trips to other museums such as DIA Beacon, MASS MoCA, and the Museum of Fine Arts, Boston.
+Admitted students meet with museum staff twice each week in the fall and spring semesters, looking at works of art with curators and learning to teach from objects with educators; these activities continue throughout the year as students research, write, and rehearse unique thematic gallery tours, which they debut in April.
+Trainees also attend field trips to other regional museums, such as DIA Beacon, MASS MoCA, and the Museum of Fine Arts, Boston.
 The in-depth training requires a time commitment similar to that of an academic course.
-Following the completion of the training program, students remain involved with the Gallery Guide program by continuing to give thematic and highlights tours (for which they receive payment), developing new ways of teaching, and participating in weekly gallery sessions for the remainder of their time at Yale.
+Following the completion of the first year of training, students remain involved with the Gallery Guide program by continuing to give thematic and highlights tours (for which they receive payment), developing new ways of teaching, and participating in weekly gallery sessions for the remainder of their time at Yale.

 This is an excellent opportunity for undergraduates to integrate art into their experience at Yale and to become part of the Yale University Art Gallery community.
 The program is open to freshmen, sophomores, and juniors in Yale College.
 Students in all majors are encouraged to apply.

 Applicants must have a strong interest in art, museums, and education.
 Attendance is mandatory and essential to the success of the program.
-Fall semester hours are Thursdays, 4:00–5:30 pm, and Fridays, 3:30–5:00 pm, with several Saturday excursions; spring semester hours are Thursdays, 4:00–5:30 pm, with several Saturday excursions.
-Applicants must commit to leading thematic tours of the Gallery during the spring semester and throughout their time at Yale, as well as to participating in special Gallery events and programs.
+Fall and spring semester hours are Thursdays, 4:00–5:30 pm, and Fridays, 3:30–5:00 pm, with several Saturday excursions.
+Students must complete two research assignments in the fall and two research assignments in the spring.
+Applicants must commit to leading tours of the Gallery during the spring semester and throughout their time at Yale, as well as to participating in special Gallery events and programs.